 - a class or classes of subcontractors specified in the notice of determination (without naming the individual subcontractors), or

 - one or more named subcontractors specified in the notice.

-For any failures or disputes arising from the new scheme it may avoid unnecessary appeals if the determination notice lists each tax period (month) where it is considered a failure occurred.
+For any failures or disputes arising from the new scheme you may avoid unnecessary appeals if the determination notice lists each tax period (month) where it is considered a failure occurred.

 Action by Manager

 Under Regulation 13(3) a determination must not include any amount in respect of which a direction under Regulation 9(5) has been given.

 This means that for that each case where the issue of a determination is considered appropriate, all claims for a direction under Regulation 9(5) received from a contractor under either

 must first be considered before authorising issue of the determination (COG909400).

 Managers should approve the issue of Regulation 13 determinations on a case by case basis and must make sure full consideration is given to Regulations 9(3) and (4).

 Managers should also provide support to the CI Caseworker if the contractor appeals the determination(s).